Luis Binks: Club career

 Born in Gillingham, he attended The Howard School in Rainham, Kent.
+Binks is a childhood Gillingham fan and his mother Jo has worked at the club for 30 years.
 Binks joined the Tottenham Hotspur academy at the age of six in 2007.

 Montreal Impact / CF Montréal

 On 18 February 2020, Binks left Tottenham Hotspur and signed a professional contract with Montreal Impact of Major League Soccer.
 He made his debut for the club on 26 February 2020 against Deportivo Saprissa during a CONCACAF Champions League Round of 16 tie.
 He started and played the whole match as Montreal drew 0–0 but advanced on a 2–0 aggregate.
 Binks made his MLS debut on the 29th of that month, playing the whole game in a 2–1 victory over the New England Revolution.

 Bologna

-On August 13, 2020 Binks was transferred to Serie A club Bologna, with him staying on loan with the Impact until the end of the 2020 MLS season.
+On 13 August 2020, Binks was transferred to Serie A club Bologna, with him staying on loan with the Impact until the end of the 2020 MLS season.
 Binks made his debut on 26 September 2021 in a Serie A away match to Empoli which Bologna lost 4–2.

 On 18 July 2022, Binks was loaned to Como for a season.

+On 28 July 2023, he was loaned to EFL Championship side Coventry City.